MarioCarlosChita/Fork-Generic-Package/README.md

-ForkGeneric: it is a simple package which  helps you to fork two different data.
+ForkGeneric: it is a simple package which  helps you to fork two value.
 ## Exampple
 ```dart
     // Simple example with random value

     ForkGeneric<String,int>  guessIt(){
        Random  random = math.Random();
        int value  =random.nextIntOfDigits(6);